papers-we-love/papers-we-love/CODE_OF_CONDUCT.md

 - **Zeeshan Lakhani** zeeshan.lakhani@gmail.com
 - **Clint Newsom** hcnewsom@gmail.com

+Additionally Papers We Love is on IRC at Freenode on the #paperswelove channel.

 The organizers of your local Papers We Love meet-up are available to help you with any issues or concerns at live events.

 What it means